 Vladivostok is a military port, located on the western shores of the Sea of Japan and is home to the Russian Navy’s Pacific Fleet.
 Due to its military importance, the city was closed to foreigners between 1930 and 1992.
 Vladivostok (literally translated as ‘Ruler of the East’) offers visitors an interesting opportunity to explore its principal military attractions including a visit to a preserved World War Two submarine.
 Our city tour will also take us to the iconic suspension bridge over Golden Horn Bay, one of the largest of its kind worldwide, which opened in 2012 for the APEC conference.

+This evening you are invited to our farewell dinner.
+Specially selected international wines are included with dinner, as with all meals during the tour.
 Our hotel in Vladivostok, where we stay for one night, is the four-star Hotel Hyundai.

 Following breakfast, you will be transferred to Vladivostok Airport to begin your journey home.